JasonLocklin/Dissertation/General/Introduction.md

 are profound, and last considerably longer than the adaptation time [@FarnèRossetti2002 ,@Frassinetti2002,@Pisella2002,@Rossetti1998].
-Judgment of straight-ahead and line bisection became closer to true centre [@Danckert2006], object cancellation, and figure copying improves [@Rosetti1998 ], exploratory eye movements demonstrate a reduction in rightward bias [@Danckert2006,@Ferber2003,,], visual imagery [@Rode2001 ,@Rode1998], and posture [@Tilikete2001 ].
+Judgment of straight-ahead and line bisection become closer to true centre [@Danckert2006], object cancellation, and figure copying improves [@Rosetti1998 ], exploratory eye movements demonstrate a reduction in rightward bias [@Danckert2006,@Ferber2003], and even visual imagery [@Rode2001 ,@Rode1998], and posture [@Tilikete2001] are improved by the technique.

-[Failures of prisms] Despite the long list of behaviours prisms have been shown to ameliorate, more recent randomized control trials have failed to show prisms as an efficacious rehabilitation treatment [@Nys2008 ,@Turton2009].
-Additionally, when an effort is made to examine attention and perception more directly, the ameliorative effects seem to become somewhat less clear.
+[Failures of prisms] Despite the long list of behaviours prisms have been shown to ameliorate, more recent randomized controlled trials have failed to show prisms as an efficacious rehabilitation treatment [@Nys2008 ,@Turton2009].
+Additionally, when an effort is made to examine attention and perception more directly, the ameliorative effects seem to be somewhat less clear.
 Some direct measures of attentional biases have been shown to be affected by prisms, such as covert shifts of attention [@Striemer2007,Nijboer2008], and extinction [@Serino2007], while other, perhaps more realistic measures of attention, such as a serial visual search task, have failed to show an effect